How to Laminate Wood Together: A Step-by-Step Guide

 Tips for Prepping Wood for Lamination

 The first step is to cut the wood pieces in order to create an accurate size and shape.
 Make sure to use a saw with sharp blades that are designed for cutting woods of different densities, like a miter saw or jigsaw.
 If you’re using power tools make sure to wear safety glasses and hearing protection as well as protective clothing.
-Additionally, this is also a good opportunity to check if there are any knots or other imperfections that could weaken the joint.
+Additionally, this is also a good opportunity to check if there are any knots, twist, cup, or other imperfections that could weaken the joint or keep the top face from sitting flat.

 Next, sand the pieces of wood on all sides.
 This will help ensure that the wood fits together correctly by removing irregularities in the surface and creating a smooth contact point between them when they are joined.
 Start with a lower grade sandpaper that has a 40-80 grit rating and work your way up to 120 or 220 grit paper.
 Also make sure that each piece is thoroughly sanded on all sides and edges before moving onto the next one.

 Finally, apply glue to both surfaces before assembly.
 This will provide the strongest bond possible once the two pieces of wood are clamped together.
-It’s important to spread a thin layer of glue evenly across both surfaces; otherwise you might end up with weak spots in the joint that could cause it to fail over time.
+It’s important to spread a thin layer of glue evenly across both surfaces; otherwise you might end up with dry spots, a starved glue line, or weak spots in the joint that could cause it to fail over time.
 Assembling the parts without glue won’t provide enough strength; therefore any investment at this stage will pay dividends in terms of longevity.

 Now that your pieces of wood have been cut and prepped correctly, you can move onto the next step: cutting them into shape so they fit perfectly when laminated together.